 Test examiners must select two SC Indicators with corresponding SC Objectives from each of the Content Standards or Topics listed below.
 Next, MOs will be selected or written.
 MOs and artifacts must reflect the Maryland SC content standards for the student's grade level and the content and materials used must be age-and grade-appropriate.
-Specified mathematics MOs MUST be aligned with at least two or more of the science content standards listed on page 1-21 through 1-23.
+Specified mathematics MOs MUST be aligned with at least two or more of the science content standards in Grades 5, 8, and 10 listed on page 1-21 through 1-23.
 Science alignment must reflect accurate science as found in the research-based SC or Core Learning Goals, which are based on Benchmarks for Science Literacy: Project 2061 and the National Science Education Standards.